jackyzha0/quartz/content/Meta/Moves/Druid.md

 - They attack, or sabotage an enemy of nature.
 ### Balance
 <span class="move-trigger">When you inflict a condition,</span> gain 1 Balance.
 <span class="move-trigger">When you touch someone and invoke healing spirits,</span> you may spend Balance.
-For each 2 Balance spent, heal 1 condition.
-When you Settle In, lose all Balance.
+For each 2 Balance spent, heal 1 condition. <span class="move-trigger">When you Settle In,</span> lose all Balance.
 ### Barkskin
-While your feet touch the ground, you have **+2** Armor against physical injuries.
+<span class="move-trigger">While your feet touch the ground,</span> you have **+2** Armor against physical injuries.
 ### Bridge Between Worlds
 You see the patterns that make up the fabric of the world.
 You can now apply your At One With the World and Shapeshift Moves to inanimate natural objects (plants, rocks, etc.), as well as pure elements (fire, water, air, and earth).
 Add one such Attuned transformation now.
 ### Call of the Wild